 He carried his coffee outside and watched the sunrise beyond the green hills.
-There was comfort in the cold.
+There was a comfort in the cold.
 He liked winter; it brought with it the numbing chill that would take the edge off his loneliness and despair.
-He had now experienced all of Munnar’s seasons; summer when he had his epiphany, the rainy season which had just ended when he arrived and now the beginning of the winter.
+He realized that he had now experienced all of Munnar’s seasons; summer when he had his epiphany, the rainy season had just ended when he arrived, and now the beginning of the winter.

-He had developed a ritual that kept him occupied most of the day.
-After his coffee, once the sun came out, he would go for a brisk walk around the plantation smelling the aroma of the tea leaves and feeling the wetness of the early morning dew on his feet.
+He had a ritual that kept him occupied most of the day.
+After his coffee, when the sun came out, he would go for a brisk walk around the plantation smelling the aroma of the tea leaves and feeling the wetness of the early morning dew on his feet.
 There would be no one around at this time except the night-duty watchman busy on his morning inspection.
-Returning from the walk he would spend an hour tending to the vegetable garden he had himself dug up where he grew tomatoes, onions, cucumber and many leafy vegetables.
+Returning from the walk he would tend to the vegetable garden he had himself dug up where he grew tomatoes, onions, cucumber, and leafy vegetables.
 His study room now had books on plants and vegetables, fertilizers and seeds in addition to medicine and drugs.
 Tired and dirty after the gardening he showered; a tingling exhilaration, a surge of elation brought forth by the icy shower, albeit temporarily, something that a hot shower could never do.

 In the kitchen he prepared breakfast; a sandwich using vegetables that he grew in his garden and watched the daily happenings around the world on the small television fitted there.
-He had refused to keep a cell phone and had grudgingly agreed to a landline phone so that his family could contact him in an emergency.
-The calls had reduced to a trickle; he refused to answer most calls and only responded to his daughter’s, that too not often than once a week.
-He did all his household chores himself, avoiding the need to interact and depend on anyone.
+He had refused to keep a cell phone and had grudgingly agreed to a landline phone just so that his family could contact him in an emergency.
+The calls had reduced to a trickle.
+He refused to answer most calls responding only to his daughter’s and that too not more often than once a week.
+He did all the household chores himself, avoiding the need to interact and depend on anyone.

-His outside world had now shrunk to a small clinic in the nearby village square, a half-hour drive from The Cottage; as he liked to refer to the English style bungalow where he stayed.
+His outside world had now shrunk to a small clinic in the nearby village square, a half-hour drive from The Cottage; as he liked to refer to the English-style bungalow where he stayed.
 It was perched on a small hillock overlooking a tea plantation.
-He had come to know about it through a colleague and was owned by a leading surgeon in Kochi who had purchased it as an investment years ago but rarely found the time to break away from his practice to visit.
+It was owned by a leading surgeon in Kochi who had purchased it as an investment years ago but rarely found the time to break away from his practice to visit.
 With the declining demand for tea and the recurring costs of maintaining such a property, he had agreed to rent it out to him on a trial basis.

-*IKIGAI – (生き甲斐, “a reason for being”) is a Japanese concept referring to having a direction or purpose in life, providing a sense of fulfilment and towards which they the person may take actions, giving them satisfaction and a sense of meaning
+*IKIGAI – (生き甲斐, “a reason for being”) is a Japanese concept referring to having a direction or purpose in life, providing a sense of fulfillment towards which the person may take actions, giving them satisfaction and a sense of meaning

 An excerpt from Chapter 2 of the novel A Final Waltz (CLICK HERE to read the Prologue)